Go with Ted

 2trains15

 Line C-9 of the Madrid suburban railway network is a narrow gauge line from Cercedilla, which climbs the Sierra de Guadaramma on the steepest gradients in Spain to the second highest station in the country – Los Cotos – where there are a couple of restaurants, walking in summer and skiing in winter.
+The line closed in May 2024 for around a year for modernisation, including the introduction of new trains.

 This photo, taken in 1998, is of the FEVE line in Oviedo.
 This section of line has now been diverted into a modern station, and new trains have taken over the route.
-However, the trains still take five from Santander to Oviedo and over seven hours from Oviedo to Ferrol.
+However, the trains still take five hours from Santander to Oviedo and over seven hours from Oviedo to Ferrol.
 Whether the prostitutes still service their clients on the gap site in front, in full view of our hotel window, I don’t know.

 For a journey along the Galician section of this line see JOURNEYS SPAIN Galicia